pydantic/pydantic/docs/why.md

 ## Performance

-Pydantic's core validation logic is implemented in separate package [`pydantic-core`](https://github.com/pydantic/pydantic-core) where validation for most types is implemented in Rust.
+Pydantic's core validation logic is implemented in separate package [`pydantic-core`](https://github.com/pydantic/pydantic-core), where validation for most types is implemented in Rust.

 As a result Pydantic is among the fastest data validation libraries for Python.

 ??? example "Performance Example - Pydantic vs. dedicated code"
-    In general, dedicate code should be much faster that a general purpose validator, but in this example Pydantic is >300% faster than dedicated code when parsing JSON and validating URLs.
+    In general, dedicated code should be much faster that a general-purpose validator, but in this example Pydantic is >300% faster than dedicated code when parsing JSON and validating URLs.

     ```py title="Performance Example" test="skip"